 Endoscopic ultrasound.
 This procedure is often done at the same time as the upper endoscopy.
 During an ultrasound, sound waves provide a picture of the wall of the esophagus and nearby lymph nodes and structures.
-During an endoscopic ultrasound, an endoscopic probe that has an attached ultrasound that produces the sound waves is inserted into the esophagus through the mouth.
-The ultrasound is used to see if the tumor has grown into the wall of the esophagus, how deep the tumor has grown, and whether cancer has spread to the lymph nodes or other nearby structures.
+During an endoscopic ultrasound, an endoscopic probe with an attached ultrasound that produces the sound waves is inserted into the esophagus through the mouth.
+The ultrasound is used to find out if the tumor has grown into the wall of the esophagus, how deep the tumor has grown, and whether cancer has spread to the lymph nodes or other nearby structures.
 An ultrasound can also be used to help get a tissue sample from the lymph nodes.

 Bronchoscopy.
 Similar to an upper endoscopy, the doctor passes a thin, flexible tube with a light on the end into the mouth or nose, down through the windpipe, and into the breathing passages of the lungs.
 A bronchoscopy may be performed if a patient’s tumor is located in the upper two-thirds of the esophagus to find out if the tumor is growing into the person’s airway, including the trachea, or windpipe, and the area where the windpipe branches out into the lungs called the bronchial tree.

 Biopsy.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 A biopsy is the removal of a small amount of tissue from the suspicious area for examination.
-The tissue sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The tissue sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.